HOLYLABS972/esim-main/STRIPE_ENV_SETUP.md

 # Stripe Environment Variables Setup

+## Using Vercel Stripe Integration (Recommended)

+The easiest way to set up Stripe is through Vercel's Stripe integration:

+1. Go to your Vercel project dashboard
+2. Navigate to **Settings** → **Integrations**
+3. Find and connect the **Stripe** integration
+4. This automatically provides `STRIPE_SECRET_KEY` and `STRIPE_PUBLISHABLE_KEY` environment variables

+The checkout session endpoint (`/api/payments/create-checkout-session`) will automatically use these variables.

-## Required Environment Variables
+## Manual Environment Variables Setup

-### For Vercel Deployment

-Add these environment variables in your Vercel project settings:
+If you prefer to set environment variables manually, add these in your Vercel project settings:

 #### Stripe Publishable Keys (Frontend - Public)
 These are safe to expose in the frontend and must start with `NEXT_PUBLIC_`: